awsdocs/aws-doc-sdk-examples/gov2/ssm/README.md

-# AWS SDK for Go V2 code examples for AWS Systems Manager
+# AWS Systems Manager code examples for AWS SDK for Go (v2)

 ## Purpose

-These examples demonstrates how to perform several AWS Systems Manager (Systems Manager) operations using version 2 of the AWS SDK for Go.
+These examples in this directory demonstrates how to perform several AWS Systems Manager  (Systems Manager) operations using the AWS SDK for Go (v2).

 ## Prerequisites